chris-lovejoy/site/_posts/04 Self Management Productivity/2025-01-27-personal-ai-coach.md

 ---
-title: "I built a personal AI coach that's better than my human one: a step-by-step setup guide"
+title: "I built a personal AI coach that's better than my human one - a step-by-step setup guide"
 permalink: personal-ai-coach
 redirect_from:
 public_date: 2025-01-27 00:00:00